Read This First

 - The neighboring question: The economic question is what this factor changes in incentives, tradeoffs, and the distribution of costs or benefits.

-- Central distinction: Behavioral Economics helps separate what otherwise becomes compressed inside Behavioral Economics.
+- Central distinction: Perceived value through behavioral economics helps separate what otherwise becomes compressed inside Behavioral Economics.

 A good route is to identify the strongest version of the idea, then test where it needs qualification, evidence, or a neighboring concept.